cyrilthomas/tcl-with/README.md

 with
 ====

-A simple syntactic sugar to handle files, sockets and dom and automatically clean up resources elegantly
+A simple syntactic sugar to handle files, sockets and dom with automatic resource clean up.

 ```tcl
 with [dom parse "<xml/>"] as doc {